fweller/os-manifesto/README.md

 - What is the target useage? (server, desktop, embedded, everything)
 - Is distro focused on stability or bleeding edge or something in between?
 - Is the distro sponsored by a corporation or even owned by a corporation?
+  - Corporate sponsorship goes a long way to enabling the success of a distribution
 - Is paid support available?
+  - Paying someone to fix your computer can save hours to weeks of your time.
 - How many developers are working on the distro?
   - Thousands, hundreds, dozens, a few, one?
   - Distros with only a few developers can easily become abandoned